penfever/marvis/README.md

 **MARVIS** is a powerful framework for multi-modal classification that leverages Vision Language Models (VLMs) to perform classification on tabular, audio, and vision data through intelligent visualization and embedding techniques.

+## 🚀 Getting Started

+Check out `getting_started.ipynb` on Google Colab for a convenient walkthrough of how MARVIS works!

 ## 🚀 Quick Install

 ```bash